Södra Teatern

 Södra Teatern is a theatre in Stockholm, Sweden.
 It is located at Mosebacke torg on Södermalm in Stockholm.
 The venue is the oldest theatre in Stockholm and is situated in the heart of the city.

 History

-Södra Teatern is one of Sweden's oldest active theaters.
-The current theater was designed by architect Johan Fredrik Åbom (1817-1900) and was inaugurated in 1859.
+Södra Teatern is one of Sweden's oldest active theatres.
+The current theatre was designed by architect Johan Fredrik Åbom (1817-1900) and was inaugurated in 1859.
 It has two restaurants, outdoor terraces and seven stages.
 The building also consists of five bars and the Mosebacke Etablissement restaurant.
 Stora Scen is the main stage.
 Mosebacketerrassen is an outdoor terrace.